DhruvChittamuri7/BasicTwitterBot/README.md

 # BasicTwitterBot
-Script that takes in particular text and tweets it it out.
+Basic python script that takes text and tweets it out.

+Open Secret.py
+Place API Keys in there

+To Get Keys:
 Create a developer account on Twitter.
 Then create a project and an app to get the necessary keys for an account.

-Place the keys, then you can you use this basic interface to upload a tweet.